tigersharke/NC-More-Storage/README.md

 # NC-More-Storage
-Adds a redundant amount of new containers.
+Adds a redundant amount of new containers to NodeCore.